How to deal with grief and loss during holidays and special occasions

 Talk to someone.
 It might be helpful to talk to someone you trust—like a family member, friend or teacher.
 If you’re finding it hard to cope with day-to-day stuff, it might help to talk to someone like a counselor or other mental health professional.
 Check out the Get Help section for more information about how a counselor can help and how to find a mental health professional in your area.
 You can also get information on local mental health professionals from your medical doctor.

-If you need to talk to someone immediately, you can call the Boys Town National Hotline (1-800-448-3000) where trained volunteers are available 24/7 to listen to your concerns.
+If you need to talk to someone immediately, you can call youth helpline Your Life Your Voice at 1-800 448-3000, run by Boys Town for everyone, where trained volunteers are available 24/7 to listen to your concerns.

 Avoid bottling stuff up.
 Getting stuff off your chest is important.
 Tension can build up if you keep your feelings to yourself, and finding a way to get it out can help you feel better.
 You may want to talk to someone, write your thoughts down, draw, cry or punch some pillows.
 Check out the Express yourself fact sheet for more ideas about how to get stuff off your chest.